Free Reverse Mortgage Guide

-No, this guide is for the Canadian product - currently offered by CHIP HomEquity Bank.
-In the U.S.A there were a lot more reverse mortgage problems - because they are a completely different product in the U.S. compared to Canada – I would say that they are considered much more risky and less beneficial for you than the Canadian version.
-Therefore this guide only covers the Canadian product as it is the one I know inside out.
+No, this guidebook is for the Canadian product - currently offered by CHIP HomEquity Bank.
+In the U.S.A there are a lot more reverse mortgage problems because they are a completely different product in the U.S. compared to Canada.
+I would say that they are considered much more risky and less beneficial for you than the Canadian reverse mortgage.

 Does This Apply To My Province?

-Yes, they are available all across Canada.
+Yes, reverse mortgages are available all across Canada - with the exception of the Yukon.
 For more see our Reverse Mortgage Canada page.
-You can rest assured that we have all the information you need covered in our free guide.
+You can rest assured that we have all the information you need covered in our free information pack.

 What Is CHIP?